pa3ang/QO-100-Controller/README.md

 # QO-100-Controller
 QO-100 Controller for FT817/818 Transceiver

+V2.1
+Reworked version with new geometric of the presentation window.
+Auto update cancelled, now only manuap update by clicking the button on the window Up.TX Added possibility to use 2 meter as downlink (removed some validation) Changed the name of the file

 V1.2
 changed split to button autoTX.
 Same function but now explicit to tell program to auto update TX frequency added button to jump direct to CW band frequency